 - Complete the graduation requirements for a Master’s Degree established in the Graduate Catalog.

-- Present official evidence of having administered anesthesia in six hundred (600) surgeries in different specialties.
+- Present official evidence of having administered anesthesia in six hundred (600) surgeries in different specialties and two thousand (2000) hours of clinical anesthesia time.

 The Arecibo Campus is authorized to offer this Program.
 The Program is accredited by the “Council on Accreditation of Nurse Anesthesia Educational Programs” (https://www.coacrna.org).